 (i) a natural person; (ii) a Member in good standing of the Cooperative; (iii) legally capable of entering into legally binding contracts;

 (vi) not be employed in a managerial or sales capacity by a competing enterprise or a business selling electric energy or electric supplies to the Cooperative except local renewable and net meter accounts which have agreements with the Cooperative and are in compliance with Cooperative policies; (vii) free of any continuing and substantial personal interest that is in conflict with the best interests of the Cooperative; (viii) not a relative (as defined in the Bylaws) of any employee of the Cooperative; (ix) not be employed by the Cooperative within the past three (3) years; (x) not be an attorney hired by the Cooperative within the past three (3) years; and (xi) a resident of that district.

-- The nominee must be willing to attend regularly scheduled board meetings and to attend national, state and local meetings where the interest of the Cooperative is concerned.
+- The candidate/director must be willing to attend regularly scheduled board meetings and to attend national, state and local meetings where the interest of the Cooperative is concerned.
 The nominee must also be willing to attend Director training institutes and seminars, which will aid in keeping him/her informed on matters affecting the interests of the Cooperative.

-- The nominee should be aware that members of the Board of Directors serve without salary and on a fee basis for the time given to regularly scheduled affairs of the Cooperative, and in addition, they will be reimbursed for all reasonable expenses in connection with such scheduled activities.
+- The candidate/director should be aware that members of the Board of Directors serve without salary and on a fee basis for the time given to regularly scheduled affairs of the Cooperative, and in addition, they will be reimbursed for all reasonable expenses in connection with such scheduled activities.

-- The nominee understands that, if elected, no relative (as defined in the Bylaws) of the nominee will be eligible to become or remain an employee of the Cooperative.
+- The candidate/director understands that, if elected, no relative (as defined in the Bylaws) of the nominee will be eligible to become or remain an employee of the Cooperative.

-- The nominee must be willing to uphold the mission of the Cooperative which is to demonstrate corporate responsibility and community service while providing our members with safe, reliable, cost effective, and environmentally responsible electric service.
+- The candidate/director must be willing to uphold the mission of the Cooperative which is to demonstrate corporate responsibility and community service while providing our members with safe, reliable, cost effective, and environmentally responsible electric service.